Avonik/ASDA_2025_newGroup_4_Portfolio/reports/week_04_group_4_report.md

 ## 8. AI Disclaimer

-I used AI tools to assist in performing **Chi-Square** and **Mann-Whitney U** statistical tests, as well as for generating parts of the written analysis and visualization explanations.
+We used AI tools to assist in performing **Chi-Square** and **Mann-Whitney U** statistical tests, as well as for generating parts of the written analysis and visualization explanations.
 All final interpretations, coding, and conclusions were reviewed and verified manually.